 When it comes to gaming mice, gamers are spoiled for choice.
 Whether you play first-person shooters (FPS), real-time-strategy (RTS) games, massively multiplayer online (MMO) games or anything you can get your hands on, there's a mouse that suits your needs.

-If you want a mouse that can play anything and everything, the Logitech G502 Proteus Core ($80 MSRP) is about as good as it gets.
+If you want a mouse that can play anything and everything, the Logitech G502 Proteus Spectrum ($80 MSRP) is about as good as it gets.
 With well-spaced buttons, a comfortable design and top-of-the-line software, the Proteus Spectrum is, hands-down, the best all-around gaming mouse on the market.

 Other mice focus on particular genres, such as FPS or MMO, or cater to gamers who have wireless living-room setups.
 Those who don't want to wrangle with complicated software, for example, may want to check out the Turtle Beach Grip 300, while those who can't get enough of multiplayer online battle arena games, such as League of Legends, should look into the Logitech G302 Daedalus Prime.